 - Comes with numerous addons

-The Gear is known to be incredibly easy to build and just as simple to wick.
+The Blotto performs well with both single or dual coil builds.
+Recommended for beginners, this tank is incredibly easy to build and just as simple to wick.

-The Gear is hands down one of the better tasting RTAs I’ve gotten my hands on.
+The Blotto is hands down one of the better tasting RTAs I’ve gotten my hands on.

 - Deep flavour